-Read pages 10-14 carefully to make sure you know what to do on exam days and what equipment you need to bring - we do not provide equipment; it is your responsibility to make sure you have everything you need
+Read pages 9-12 carefully to make sure you know what to do on exam days and what equipment you need to bring - we do not provide equipment; it is your responsibility to make sure you have everything you need

-Page 25 gives you the details of the Examining Bodies regulations for the conduct of exams which all schools have to follow.
+Page 15 onwards gives you further information from the Examining Bodies about regulations for the conduct of exams which all schools have to follow.
 Make sure you know what to expect and are not doing anything that could be seen as malpractice.
 To be clear, malpractice is defined as breaking the rules to gain some advantage.
 Examples of possible malpractice in relation to pubic examinations are given throughout this booklet.